 The Office of Religious Life provides opportunities for religious and spiritual practice appropriate to a diverse student body and sensitive to one’s religious, spiritual, or philosophical understanding.
-Through the Office of the Chaplain, the Interfaith Initiative, and the Miller Center for Vocation, Ethics and Calling, the Office of Religious Life is committed to the “development of the whole person” in the context of a liberal arts education.
+Through the Office of the Chaplain and the Miller Center for Vocation, Ethics and Calling, the Office of Religious Life is committed to the “development of the whole person” in the context of a liberal arts education.

 Statement on Church Relatedness